WRITTEN BY

 4. Place the cleaned vegetables in a bowl and add the salt and sugar.
 With clean hands, massage the salt and sugar into the vegetables.
 Allow them to sit at room temperature for 40 minutes.

-7. Pour the spicy chilli mixture into the vegetables and mix thoroughly.
-Transfer the mixture to the jar.
+7. Rinse and drain your vegetables, then pour the spicy chilli mixture into the bowl of vegetables and mix thoroughly.
+Transfer the mixture into your steralised jar.
 Allow the jar to sit at room temperature for 24 hours to ferment.
-Then, move the jar to the fridge.
-If stored correctly, the kimchi can last in the fridge for up to 3-4 months.

 wonkybox